Jasonsd19/react-pixi-snake-game/README.md

 # react-pixi-snake-game

 A simple implementation of the classic game 'snake' built using Typescript and the react-pixi framework.
+The game features the option to turn wall collisions on/off, a tracker to keep count of the fruits eaten, and a speed increase mechanic that scales with the # of fruits eaten.
+Additionally, the game is dynamic and responsive to different screen sizes, it will adjust it's resolution as needed to best fit your screen.

 To play the game: